Gita Sahgal: Women's organisations

-In 1979 she co-founded Southall Black Sisters, a non-profit organisation based in Southall, West London.
+In 1979, she co-founded Southall Black Sisters, a non-profit organisation based in Southall, West London.

-In 1989 she co-founded and has participated with Women against Fundamentalism.
+In 1989, she co-founded "Women against Fundamentalism".
 It has criticised Great Britain for protecting only Christianity and its blasphemy laws.
-She believes this exclusion of protection for immigrant religions contributes to the growth of sectarianism and immigrants' turning towards religious fundamentalism.
+She believes this exclusion of protection for immigrant religions contributes to the growth of sectarianism, and immigrants' turning towards religious fundamentalism.

 War rape

 Commenting on the use of rape in ethnic conflicts, Sahgal said in 2004 that such assaults are not typically a means of taking women as "spoils of war" or meeting sexual needs.
-She said rape is used intentionally as a way to disrupt the conquered society and to increase the territory of the conquering ethnic group via impregnating the conquered women.
+She said that rape is used intentionally as a way to disrupt the conquered society, and to increase the territory of the conquering ethnic group via impregnating the conquered women.

 Prostitution and peacekeeping efforts

 Sahgal spoke out in 2004 regarding the increase of prostitution and sex abuse associated with humanitarian intervention forces.
 She observed: "The issue with the UN is that peacekeeping operations unfortunately seem to be doing the same thing that other militaries do.
 Even the guardians have to be guarded."